-Press QUICK DEFROST.

-The oven will start automatically.
+Press Quick Defrost to select the MEAT defrosting programme.
+The oven will starts automatically.

 During defrosting your oven will "BEEP", at which point open the oven door, turn food over and separate to ensure even thawing.
 Remove any portions that have thawed or shield them to help slow down thawing.
 After checking close the oven door and press START to resume defrosting.